syncfusion-content/javascript-docs/js/Gantt/Timescale-Modes.md

 ### Year schedule mode

-In the Week schedule mode the upper schedule header displays the Years whereas, the bottom header displays its corresponding Months.
+In the Year schedule mode the upper schedule header displays the Years whereas, the bottom header displays its corresponding Months.
 Refer to the following code example.

 {% highlight javascript %}
 $("#GanttContainer").ejGantt({